Catholic Church in Australia: Between the wars

 In October 1916, the Catholic Women's Social Guild (now Catholic Women's League) was formed in Fitzroy, Victoria, and Mary Glowrey became the inaugural president.
 Glowrey was one of the first women to study medicine at Melbourne University.
 She later went to India to become a missionary nun, founding the largest non-government healthcare system in that country.
 She was accorded the title Servant of God in 2013 and her cause for sainthood is underway.

 The Australian Army Chaplains Department was promulgated in 1913, and 86 Catholic chaplains went on to serve in the army during World War One.
 As well as conducting church parades and religious services, chaplains organised activities to improve the morale and welfare of the troops.
 Fr John Fahey from Perth was the longest-serving front-line chaplain of the conflict.
 Assigned to the 11th battalion, he was the first chaplain ashore on Gallipoli, after disregarding orders to stay on the ship.

 During the Second World War, the Australian-administered Territory of New Guinea was invaded by Japanese forces.
 Some 333 Martyrs of New Guinea are remembered from all denominations during WW2, including 197 Catholics.
 On Rabaul, Australians and Europeans found refuge at the Vunapope Catholic Mission, until the Japanese overwhelmed the island and took them prisoner in 1942.
 The local Bishop Leo Scharmach, a Pole, convinced the Japanese that he was German and to spare the internees.
 A group of indigenous Daughters of Mary Immaculate (FMI Sisters) then refused to give up their faith or abandon the Australians and are credited with keeping hundreds of internees alive for three and half years by growing food and delivering it to them over gruelling distances.
 Some of the Sisters were tortured by the Japanese and gave evidence during war crimes trials after the war.
 Indigenous Rabaul man Peter To Rot found himself in charge of the mission at Rakunai after the internment of the Europeans.
 He took on their work of teaching the faith, presiding over baptisms, prayer and marriages and caring for the sick and POWs.
 When the Japanese outlawed these practises, he continued them in secret, was exposed by a collaborator and sent to a labour camp where he was executed.
 Pope John Paul II declared him a martyr in 1993 and beatified him in 1995.
+Pope Leo XIV canonised Peter To Rot in 2025.